 As part of the credit evaluation process for each client, Root Capital’s loan officers use our Social and Environmental Due Diligence Scorecards to evaluate the client’s social and environmental practices, as well as their ability to access alternate sources of finance.
 These tools include metrics developed by the Impact Reporting and Investment Standards (IRIS) that we report in our Quarterly Performance Reports and Performance Dashboard, but go substantially further in profiling clients' practices.

-Our due diligence tools help us to screen out businesses that do not meet a high bar for social and environmental performance.
+Our due diligence tools help us to identify businesses that do not meet our bar for social and environmental performance.
 For clients who do pass our social and environmental screen, the scorecards help us understand how each client’s business, and our support of that business, is expected to create positive impact.
-Our impact team synthesizes these data to categorize our portfolio of loans by type and depth of impact and to refine the client selection criteria moving forward.